 This sets up a false sense of security.
 It would be unfair to say they buy security products and sit back feeling safe.
 But there is an element of this.

 In too many cases companies don’t train their staff how to use the shiny new security tools.
 Nor do they check on how things are working in practice.
 If they do any training it can be out of context.
 You have to explain why password hygiene is important.
 People need to understand the risks are and what the consequences could be.

 Another problem with people not updating their software to the latest versions.
 Updates include fixes to security recent holes.
 A lot of the time you can configure software for automatic update, your employees need to know this.
 They may need to handle the updates themselves.

 All this is harder now many people work from home.
 They may even use their own hardware and software.

 Which is why it’s important to educate people on online security basics.

-Take phishing – that’s tricking people into sharing private information.
+Take phishing – that’s the art of tricking people into sharing private information.
 It remains the most common attempted online crime.

 Phishing relies on people not being trained to recognise security threats.
 There will be workers who don’t know this, let alone how to respond.

 Tools can help online security, but the best defence is to help people develop safe habits.
+Security know how is like money in the bank.
 If you’re spending money on online security, think of budgeting at least half of the total on education.